0xPolygon/fx-portal/README.md

 ### Development

-This project can be compiled and tested with Hardhat and foundry.
-Hardhat Unit tests are located in [/hardhat](/hardhat) and Foundry Unit + Invariant tests can be found in the [/test](/test) directory.
+This project can be compiled and tested with Hardhat and Foundry.
+Hardhat unit tests are located in [/hardhat](/hardhat) and Foundry unit + invariant tests can be found in the [/test](/test) directory.

-- Setup: `yarn install` or `forge install`
+- Setup: `yarn install` and/or `forge install`
-- Compile: `yarn build` or `forge build`
+- Compile: `yarn build` and/or `forge build`
-- Test: `yarn test` or `forge test -vvv`
+- Test: `yarn test` and/or `forge test -vvv`
 - Coverage: `yarn coverage`
 - Lint: `yarn lint`, `yarn prettier:write`

 #### Proof Generation

+A common question is how to generate proofs for the bridge.
+We'll explain what that means, and then list solutions.

 To withdraw tokens on the root chain, first we call the relevant `withdraw()` method the child tunnel contract (which burn the respective tokens on child); and we use this transaction hash to generate proof of inclusion which acts as the argument to receiveMessage() in the respective root tunnel contract.
 Please see [here](https://wiki.polygon.technology/docs/pos/design/bridge/l1-l2-communication/fx-portal/#withdraw-tokens-on-the-root-chain).

 To generate the proof, you can either use the [proof generation API](https://proof-generator.polygon.technology/api/v1/matic/exit-payload/%7BburnTxHash%7D?eventSignature=%7BeventSignature%7D) hosted by Polygon or you can also spin up your own proof generation API by following the instructions [here](https://github.com/maticnetwork/proof-generation-api).

-The test suite also have replicates proof generation (located at [hardhat/tunnel/payload](hardhat/tunnel/payload)), the following _hardhat task_ can help generating the proof for custom chains.
+The test suite also replicates proof generation (located at [hardhat/tunnel/payload](hardhat/tunnel/payload)), the following _hardhat task_ can help generating the proof for custom chains.

 **Usage**: `npx hardhat exit-proof --help`